usccolumbia/Acitve-Generative-Design/README.md

 The generated materials and their predicted property will be automatically generated under specified folder

 #### Evaluating the performance of a model trained by active-learning-augemented data
- Upon acquire active-learning augumented data, one can train and evaluate a screening model using Roost package.
+ Upon acquire active-learning augumented data, one can train and evaluate a screening model's performance using Roost package and GAN generated dataset.